The Bishop of Coventry asked a question on acceptance of T-Levels by higher education institutions on 24th February 2022:

-Continue reading “Bishop of Gloucester asks about university places for disadvantaged students”
+Continue reading “Bishop of Coventry asks about T-Levels”

 The Lord Bishop of Chichester: My Lords, the noble Lord, Lord Bassam, has made a trenchant point about the presentation of these financial statements.
 The University of Chichester plans to reopen its school of nursing and to recruit locally—to pick up a point made by the noble Lord, Lord Clark, on an earlier Question.
 For mature and part-time students whom the university seeks to attract, the level of loan debt is as important as the clarity of the information about their loan repayments—perhaps more so.
 Will the Minister look again at the impact of student loans on recruitment and retention in key public services in the light of their significance to our recovery from the pandemic?